 A secular, non-affiliated charity, Willing Hearts is largely run by volunteers.
 It operates a soup kitchen that prepares, cooks and distributes about 5,000 daily meals to over 40 locations island wide, 365 days a year.

 How You Can Help: You can go in and help prepare ingredients for the soup kitchen (chopping vegetables, and other kitchen tasks), packing lunch boxes, cleaning and washing up (much needed).
-Willing Hearts encourages families with kids to volunteer as a unit with open arms, but as per MOH guidelines, they advise against vulnerable groups such as seniors, children, persons with chronic or underlying conditions, and pregnant women to volunteer at the moment due to the pandemic.
+Willing Hearts usually encourages families with kids to volunteer as a unit with open arms, but as per MOH guidelines, they advise against vulnerable groups such as seniors, children, persons with chronic or underlying conditions, and pregnant women to volunteer at the moment due to the pandemic.

-How You Can Help: Junior Foodbankers will get the chance (usually three times a year – next one on 22 December 2017) to visit the warehouse, participate in various hands on activities like packing food hampers, and attend excursions and events organised by The Food Bank Singapore.
-Kids can also ask their school to host a Foodbank collection box for families to drop off goods at and Foodbank will collect to distribute to those in need.
+How You Can Help: Junior Foodbankers will get the chance (usually about three times a year) to visit the warehouse, participate in various hands on activities like packing food hampers, and attend excursions and events organised by The Food Bank Singapore.
+Kids can also ask their school to host a Food Bank collection box for families to drop off goods, and Food Bank will collect to distribute to those in need.

-Founded in 2002 Children’s Wishing Well provides monthly groceries to families from low income households to help them cope with the rising living expenses.
-They also aim to grant wishes for items that they need, be it a school bag, or washing machine, or even payment of utilities arrears.
+Founded in 2002, Children’s Wishing Well provides monthly groceries to families from low income households to help them cope with rising living expenses.
+They also aim to grant wishes for items they might need, be it a school bag, washing machine, or even payment of utilities arrears.
 In addition, they give families hope and a vision of what underprivileged kids could be when they grow up.
 Through Children’s Wishing Well’s Career GPS, kids can visit companies and meet real life role models to start them thinking of their own pathways and their vision of success.

-How You Can Help: You can take your kids along with you on food deliveries (2nd Saturday of every month 9am- 12pm) plus for adults there are opportunities to pack food, grant wishes, tutor children, or even take them on grocery shopping trips through their FRESH programme.
-Talking to your kids about your role in helping others will be a great start for them to understand that there are others who are less privileged and hopefully encourage them to be grateful for what they have.
+How You Can Help: You can take your kids along with you on food deliveries, plus for adults there are opportunities to pack food, grant wishes, tutor children, or even take them on grocery shopping trips through their FRESH programme.
+Talking to your kids about your role in helping others will be a great start for them to understand that there are others who are less privileged, and hopefully encourage them to be grateful for what they have.

-How You Can Help: If you have a pet you and your kids can help by visiting the various organizations (by prior arrangement) and letting the residents make friends with your pet.
-Our Senior Ed regularly took her dog Avon to a nursing home in Cho Chua Kang where he delighted wheelchair-bound folks by doing tricks and letting them pet him.
-Talking to your kids about your pet helping others would be a great conversation about how everyone can help no matter how small.
+How You Can Help: If you have a pet you, and your kids can help by visiting the various organizations (by prior arrangement) and letting the residents make friends with your pet.
+Our Senior Editor regularly took her dog Avon to a nursing home in Cho Chua Kang, where he delighted wheelchair-bound folks by doing tricks and letting them pet him.
+Talking to your kids about your pet helping others would be a great conversation about how everyone can help, no matter how small.

-Blessing in a Bag is a volunteer-powered community that strives to provide every child and their family – in emergency or challenging situations – with the essentials they need to thrive and to feel safe, valued and joy.
-They partner with social-service organizations and help communities receive items they need at no cost or through incentivised programs that enable them to take ownership of their situations.
+Blessings in a Bag is a volunteer-powered community that strives to provide every child and their family – in emergency or challenging situations – with the essentials they need to thrive and to feel safe, valued and joy.
+They partner with social-service organisations and help communities receive items they need at no cost or through incentivised programs that enable them to take ownership of their situations.